craigdsouza/Shikherverma.github.io/_posts/2020-08-06-data-coll-choices-survey-form-creation.md

 - **Multi-lingual support**: this feature allows the same form to be created in multiple language formats for different audiences.

 *tables in this document contain either ✅ or ❌ or ~ or limited*
-* the first indicates the feature is possible, using the UI selections only, the second indicates the feature isn't possible at all the third indicates the feature is possible, but only with workarounds, or knowledge of syntax, which can be non-intuitive at times, the last simply indicates a limited subset of the features is possible.*
+* the first indicates the feature is possible, using the UI , the second indicates the feature isn't possible at all the third indicates the feature is possible, but only with workarounds, or knowledge of syntax, which can be non-intuitive at times, the last simply indicates a limited subset of the features is possible.*
 *one might need to scroll left-right on mobile devices to view tables in this post*